Wireless data center: Motivation

 Although cable complexity at first seems like an esthetical problem, it can affect a DC in different ways.
 First, a significant manual effort is necessary to install and manage these cables.
 Apart from that, cables can additionally affect data center cooling.
 Finally, cables take up space, which could be used to add more servers.
 The use of wireless technologies could reduce the cable complexity and avoid the problems cited before, moreover, it would allow for automatic configurable link establishment between nodes with minimum effort.

 Wireless links can be rearranged dynamically which makes it possible to perform adaptive topology adjustment.
 This means that the network can be rearranged to fulfil the real-time traffic demands of hotspots, thus solving the hot servers problem.
 Additionally, wireless connections do not rely on switches and therefore are free of problems such as single-point of failure and limited bisection bandwidth.

 Requirements

 The Data Center Network (DCN) is the infrastructure responsible to provide intra and inter-DC networking services, therefore is essential to design efficient high-speed/high bandwidth DCN to satisfy the high computing and communication demands from the DC.
-Another basic requirements, such as scalability and fault tolerance should also be addressed.
-In 2008, Ramachandran et al. talks specifically about the requirements that a wireless DCN should met, they are as follows:
+Other basic requirements, such as scalability and fault tolerance should also be addressed.
+In 2008, Ramachandran et al. talk specifically about the requirements that a wireless DCN should meet, they are as follows: